ietbitmesra/Git-Freeze/Week-1/README.md

 # What Softwares I used?

 To make the whole project, I used the PyCharm IDE by Jetbrains and the new Windows Powershell Terminal.
+To perform Web Scraping I used the BeautifulSoup library and to send the E-Mails, I used the "smtplib" library.